 Lorita Williams is the CEO and Founder of Accelerated College Experiences (ACE), a 501c3 based in Boston, MA.
 She is an experienced leader in both the corporate and nonprofit sectors.
 Before establishing ACE, Lorita spent over 20 years as a corporate executive at IBM and Digital Equipment Corporation, now known as Hewlett Packard (HP).

-At both RCC and Simmons University, Lorita witnessed the challenges students had adjusting to college.
+At both RCC and Simmons University, Lorita witnessed the challenges students of color had adjusting to college.
 Many became overwhelmed or disengaged as they tried to acclimate to their first year of college.
-It was through observations and trying different approaches in her classroom that she developed the ACE approach.
+Through observations and trying different approaches in her classroom, she developed the ACE approach.

 Lorita has earned many awards, recognitions, and achievements.
 These include the Recognition for Service Excellence for five consecutive years at Digital Equipment Corporation and the District Quality and the Productivity Award for Operations Excellence from Digital.
 She has been a speaker at the New England Regional CASE (Council for Advancement and Support of Education) for Simmons University and developed a national services process to evaluate and qualify alternative service providers at IBM.

 Williams is a graduate of Northeastern University with a BS in Computer Science.
 Her memberships and affiliations include The Boston Club, The Association of Fundraising Professionals, and the Commonwealth Institute.